 It is easier to measure Jeter the ballplayer.
-But it is a divisive exercise, an example of the holy war between advanced metrics and traditional statistics, often accented by the unreliable eye test.
+But it is a divisive exercise, an example of the holy war between advanced metrics and traditional statistics, often muddied by the unreliable eye test.

 After the 2007 season, Yankees general manager Brian Cashman told Jeter that his defense was hurting the team, which was something he had never heard from anyone inside the organization.
 That winter, Jeter worked on his lateral movement with a new fitness trainer.
 He improved in 2008 and was slightly above average in 2009.
 The following season, he was 36 years old and in decline.

-The counter argument is a bunch of subjective nonsense and anecdotal highlights — his five Gold Glove awards, his odd jump throw, “the flip” assist against the Athletics in the 2001 ALDS and “the dive” into the stands against the Red Sox in 2004.
+The counter argument is subjective nonsense and anecdotal highlights — his five Gold Glove awards, his odd jump throw, “the flip” assist against the Athletics in the 2001 ALDS and “the dive” into the stands against the Red Sox in 2004.

 But Jeter could play.
 He was the best position player in the league in 1999, when he hit .349/.438/.552 with 24 home runs, 102 RBIs and 134 runs, although most analysts said Pedro Martinez should have won the MVP award.
 Jeter should have won the award in 2006, when he hit .343/.417/.483 with 14 home runs, 97 RBIs, 118 runs and 34 stolen bases.
 He was among the top 10 players in the league four other times.
 He is sixth all-time with 3,461 hits and 10th all-time with 1,922 runs.
 He was an excellent base runner, with 358 stolen bases in 455 attempts (78.6 percent).

 Jeter and Rodriguez are forever linked — both played their first full season in 1996, and they were teammates from 2004 until last season.
-But there is no comparison between them.
-Rodriguez was the best player in the league seven times and among the top 10 in three other seasons.
+A-Rod is better.
+He was the best player in the league seven times and among the top 10 in three other seasons.
 He is fifth all-time with 654 home runs, sixth all-time with 1,969 RBIs and 11th all-time with 1,919 runs.
 He had 322 stolen bases in 398 attempts (80.9 percent).

-Rodriguez was, of course, the better fielder.
-But when the Yankees acquired Rodriguez, they moved him to third base.
+Rodriguez was also the better fielder.
+But when the Yankees acquired him, they moved him to third base.
 Jeter didn’t volunteer to change positions.
 Often, the sainted captain and sainted manager Joe Torre didn’t speak to Rodriguez.